ASIXicle/DSVP-deck/README.md

 This repo is for the **Steamdeck** build only, Windows & Debian builds [HERE](https://github.com/ASIXicle/DSVP).

-HDR is Coming Soon.
+~~HDR is Coming Soon.
 Two weeks, tops.
-Maybe three.
+Maybe three~~.
+HDR is busted af on SteamOS 3.8

+Priority is new Packages and Flatpak.
+Bitstream is done but not rolled in yet.
+You can build it though.

 File Explorer: